AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 [Service Limit Support Ticket Share Link](https://support.console.aws.amazon.com/support/home#/case/?displayId=11997932311&language=en)

 ### Challenges faced whilst doing the homework

 - I made a mistake whilst trying to install CLI on Gitpod.
 I didn't amend one of the files copied as a json file, so got an error message.
 I later realised this and fixed it.
-- I faced difficulty trying to import the moment icon into Lucid charts but I was finally able to do this.
+- I faced difficulty trying to import the momento.svg icon into Lucid charts but I was finally able to do this.
 - It took me longer to complete most of the tasks as this was my first time doing them.
 However, your videos were very helpful.
 Thank you very much!

 ### Additional Homework Challenges